 Our graduate students begin research immediately.
 Research includes behavioral methods as well as measurements of motor responses (arm and eye movements, locomotion), brain responses (using fMRI, MEG and EEG), perturbation of brain responses (using TMS) and other physiological measurements (e.g., hormone levels).
 Students typically work with one faculty mentor, although lab rotations and cross-lab collaborations are also frequent and encouraged.
 Ours is a highly collaborative Program with many research projects that combine the expertise of more than one faculty member.
 Students benefit from interaction with their faculty advisers and the lively exchange of research ideas among students, postdocs, and faculty at theCognition and Perception Area Seminar, many other research seminars and journal clubs in several research areas (Development, Decision-making, Concepts and Categorization, etc.) and our annual Miniconvention.
 As a result of this focus on research, our students publish regularly in high-impact journals and go on to become researchers at the best research universities and industrial laboratories.

 Students in Cognition & Perception follow a rigorous, highly quantitative/computational curriculum of courses.
 Our curriculum is designed to help students master the skills required to accomplish high quality research.
 Within the first two years, most students have completed the bulk of our primary course requirements.
 We require students to three courses in Core Content areas, such as Memory, Perception, Attention, Cognitive Development, Psycholinguistics and Cognitive Neuroscience.
 In addition, we require all students to take at least two courses in quantitative methods, chosen from a wide array of options such as probability theory, simulation, advanced statistical methods, etc. In addition, there are advanced seminars in areas related to the research areas of the faculty and students.
+The complete curricular requirements for the PhD are listed here.

 A key aspect of our program is its strength in cognitive neuroscience.
 A key aspect of this is our full set of on-site, research-dedicated facilities for cognitive neuroscience research, including fMRI, EEG, MEG, TMS, etc. The Center for Brain Imaging and other cognitive neuroscience resources are designed to allow students the training and opportunity to become experts in cognitive neuroscience.
 Through a combination of course work and hands-on experience, students receive training in the techniques of cognitive neuroscience and apply these techniques to their chosen research questions.